Thalictrum, Pigamon: planting, cultivation and companion planting

 -

 Yes, don't worry.
 The Pigamon needs about two years to settle in properly and reach its full potential.
 It will struggle in the first few years.
 However, it is worth the wait because, as the years go by, it becomes more beautiful.
 Once well-rooted, this rhizomatous perennial grows quickly to form dense clumps.
-Your patience will be rewarded: once established, it is almost indestructible!
+Your patience will be rewarded: once established, it is virtually indestructible!

 -

-Can Thalictrum be planted alone?
+Can Thalictrum be planted in isolation?

 -

-I have a shady rockery, which Thalictrum should I choose to flower it?
+I have a shady rockery; which Thalictrum should I choose to flower it?

 -